 The firm's work has been written about by the architectural historian Vincent Scully and theorist Leon Krier and has collaborated with some of the world's best architects and land planners.
 It was with Duany Plater-Zyberk and Company that Merrill became involved with the design of Windsor, a resort town located in his home town of Vero Beach.
 The Merrill mark is evident throughout the town in its plan and its buildings.

-More recently, Merrill and his firm has taken on projects with a higher complexity with a ride range of building types, including a federal courthouse, fitness center, apartment complexes and an equestrian center.
+More recently, Merrill and his firm have taken on projects with a higher complexity with a wide range of building types, including a federal courthouse, fitness center, apartment complexes and an equestrian center.

 Merrill has lectured on the firm's work at Yale, Notre Dame, Berkeley, Houston Fine Arts Museum, Lotos Club, University Club, and at AIA chapters throughout Florida and the south.